-The practice was open between 8.00am to 6.00pm Monday to Friday.
-Appointments were available from 8.30am to 5.50pm daily, and by booking in advance, between 8.15am to 10.45am on a Saturday.
+The Patrington surgery was open 8.30am 12.30pm and 3.30pm to 6.00pm Monday, Tuesday, Thursday and Friday and from 8.30am to 12.30pm on a Wednesday.
+The Roos surgery was open 8.00am to 1.00pm Monday and Friday and 1.00pm to 6.00pm on a Wednesday and Thursday.

 The practice, along with other practices in the East Riding of Yorkshire CCG area had a contractual agreement for the Out of Hours provider to provide OOHs services from 6.00pm.
 This had been agreed with the NHS England area team.